mszoernyi/poker-croupier/README.md

 If you wish to hold a poker tournament than there is another script - `croupier/script/start_tournament.rb` - that you can modify and run.
 It let's you specify the log file, and the hosts and ports for each player.

 In order to start the ranking service use `ruby ranking_service/ranking_service.rb`.
+(Note, that the ranking service is automatically started by the croupier when a tournament is started.)

 ## Watching the results